ardislu/sheets-db/README.md

 ## Setting up the Google Drive file

 1. Upload any file to Google Drive.
 The content of this file will be overwritten later.
-Name the file something relevant, like `generateDatabaseQuery.txt`.
+Name the file something relevant, like `generateDatabaseQuery.sql`.
 2. In Google Drive, right click > get link and note the file's ID (the ID should look like this: `1xUrGGbaQLVRnytUKtnINAxzild0PBeJZ`).

 ## Setting up the Google Sheet